suprugafad/online-shop-back/README.md

 > }
 > ```

-- DELETE api/v1/carts/{cartId} is used to delete existing cart from database
+- DELETE api/v1/carts/{cartId} - delete existing cart from database
-  - Server should answer with status code 204 if the record is found and deleted
+  - Server should answer with status code 204 if the record was found and delete the record
   - Server should answer with status code 400 and corresponding message if cartId is invalid (not uuid)
   - Server should answer with status code 404 and corresponding message if record with id === cartId doesn't exist